pstaender/tldr.one-cli/README.md

   $ tldr.one news
 ```

-You can query more specific periods of time:
+Query more specific periods of time:

 ```sh
   $ tldr.one news/yesterday